prlabjnu/prlabjnu.github.io/_members/karen.md

 ---

-I obtained my BSc degree from the Department of Mathematics and Computer science, University of Mkar, Nigeria in 2019.
-I am currently pursuing my Masters degree at the Department of Artificial Intelligence Convergence, Chonnam National University, South Korea, and I joined the Pattern Recognition Lab in March 2022.
-My research interest is in Medical Image analysis and Pattern Recognition.
+I received my B.S. degree from the Department of Mathematics and Computer Science, University of Mkar, Nigeria, in 2019.
+I am currently an Integrated M.S./Ph.D. student with the Department of Artificial Intelligence Convergence, at Chonnam National University, South Korea.
+I joined the Pattern Recognition Laboratory in March 2022, and my research interests include depression intensity and treatment outcome estimation, Emotion inference, and pattern recognition.